ircv3/ircv3-specifications/extensions/resume.md

 This section notes security-specific considerations software authors will need to take into account while implementing this specification.
 This section is non-normative.

-When servers apply the old client's session information to the new client, ensure that the new client retains their own unique resumption token.
-Clients shouldn't share resumption tokens under any circumstances.
+When servers apply the old client's session information to the new client, ensure that the new client retains their own unique resume token.
+Clients shouldn't share resume tokens under any circumstances.

+Servers must construct resume tokens in a secure way.
+The [Resume Token](#resume-token) section above lays out a method that should prevent timing attacks.
+Any implementers creating their own method must protect against timing attacks and other possible attacks against their authentication method.

 Servers should decide whether, on resuming the session of an IRC operator, the old client's operator status should be applied to the new client.
 This may depend on other operator authentication considerations such as client certificates or similar.